uber/manifold/README.md

 <img alt="feature attribution view example" src="https://d1a3f4spazzrp4.cloudfront.net/manifold/docs/feature_attribution_3.png" width="600">

-Data in Groups 0 and 1 have obvious difference in Features 0, 1, 2 and 3; but they are not so different in features 4 and 5.
+Data in Groups 0 and 1 have obvious differences in Features 0, 1, 2 and 3; but they are not so different in features 4 and 5.

 Suppose Data Groups 0 and 1 correspond to data instances with low and high prediction error respectively, this means that data with higher errors tend to have _lower_ feature values in Features 0 and 1, since peak of pink curve is to the left side of the blue curve.